-A native of New Orleans, Netzhammer earned his bachelor’s degree in communication from Loyola University in New Orleans.
-He earned his master’s degree in mass communication and Ph.D. in communication from the University of Utah.
+A native of New Orleans, Netzhammer earned a bachelor’s degree in communication at Loyola University, and master’s and doctoral degrees in communication from the University of Utah.

 Additional reading and remarks